metabypass/captcha-solver-python/README.md

 ## There are 2 approaches for utilizing Metabypass-python:

- 1. Download the 'MetaBypass_Codes' folder and follow these steps for different types of Captchas:
+ 1. __Download the 'MetaBypass_Codes' folder and follow these steps for different types of Captchas__:

     ### Text_Captcha